Hamon L'Estrange: Family

-He was brother of Sir Nicholas L'Estrange, the first baronet, and Roger L'Estrange.
+He was brother of Sir Nicholas L'Estrange, 1st Baronet and Roger L'Estrange.
 The father was author of a work often erroneously attributed to his son.

 He married, first, Dorothy, daughter and coheiress of Edmund Laverick of Upwell, Norfolk; secondly, Judith, daughter of Bagnall of London and had issue five sons and five daughters.
 His eldest son, Hamon, who died 4 May 1717, married three times, and left a large family.
 His father's works have occasionally been assigned to him in error.